|

 do have some unique "hang-ups" when it comes to house training.

-dogs have an inherant, instinctive aversion to soiling their living areas.
-The
+inherant, instinctive aversion to soiling their living areas.
+The major problem

-major problem in housetraining most dogs is in defining "living
+in housetraining most dogs is in defining "living area."
+Conversely,

-cleaned only infrequently; sometimes only when feces and urine fall through the
+infrequently; sometimes only when feces and urine fall through the wire mesh of

-wire mesh of the cage.
-In fact, it's not unusual for mill dogs to suffer foot
+the cage.
+In fact, it's not unusual for mill dogs to suffer foot injuries

-injuries caused or worsened by walking in their own waste.
-Whitey, the dog
+caused or worsened by walking in their own waste.
+Whitey, the dog pictured

-pictured here, was one of several Thorp auction dogs purchased with sores on
+here, was one of several Thorp auction dogs purchased with sores on their feet

 Scrapbook